-We offer quick turnarounds on compact disk and digital video disk duplication.
-Our basic disks with custom printed labels in paper sleeves allow an affordable and fast service that is ideal for demos and mix-tapes.
-Call for a quote.
+We offer quick turnarounds on compact disc and digital video disc duplication.
+Our basic discs with custom-printed labels in paper sleeves allow an affordable and fast service that is ideal for demos and mix-tapes.
+Please call for a quote.

-- Have all songs written and parts figured out and assigned before coming into the studio.
-Don't waste valuable studio time and money on things you can easily do at home or at your rehearsal space.
+- Don't waste valuable studio time and money on things you can easily do at home or at your rehearsal space--have all songs written and parts figured out and assigned before coming into the studio.
 This point cannot be stressed enough.

 - If you are sequencing tracks or using beats, have them ready to go on a CD or hard drive before coming in.

 - Practice, practice, practice!
-The tighter your songs are, the smoother the recording of them will be and the better the end result.
+The tighter your songs are, the smoother the recording of them will be and the better end-result you will have.

-- Make a budget of how much money you have to spend on your project.
-Estimate how many hours you think it will take to complete your project in its entirety.
-Most musicians grossly underestimate how fast they think they can record their project.
-Depending on the band, a full length CD could take anywhere from 50 hours on the low end up to 200 hours or more on the high end.
-One song can take 4-8 hours.
-Variables to consider are how much recording experience the band has, how long the band has been playing together and how elaborate of a production is desired.
+- Make a budget of how much money you have to spend on your project--estimate how many hours you think it will take to complete your project in its entirety.
+Be aware that most musicians grossly underestimate how fast they think they can record their project.
+The average rule of thumb for estimating recording time is one hour per minute of song per instrument.
+Variables to consider are how much recording experience the band has, how long the band has been playing together, and how elaborate of a production is desired.

-- Mentally block out all of the microphones and gear surrounding you.
-Stay relaxed and play naturally.
-Put emotion and feeling into your performance.
+- Stay relaxed and focused on your performance--mentally block out all the microphones and gear surrounding you and play as naturally as you would when you are alone.
+In other words, put emotion and feeling into your performance.

-- Stay focused.
-The studio is an expensive place to party.
-Refrain from drinking and other recreational activities.
-Don't invite guests to your sessions – they will only serve as a distraction and may try to inject their opinions.
-Avoid unnecessary phone calls.
-Stay focused on the task at hand.
+- The studio is an expensive place to party, so refrain from drinking and other recreational activities.
+Avoid unnecessary phone calls, and invite neither guests nor your dog to your sessions – they will only serve as a distraction and may waste your time and money by injecting their unwanted opinions.

 Recording Studio Equipment: